When it comes to being a facebook sleuth, you're a pro.

-Let's be honest: when it comes to stalking your ex, your detective level is on expert.
-From creeping his latest pictures with his new girlfriend to going through his statuses just because they're readily available, you hardly notice when your digital stalking becomes a full-blown habit.
-Why is that?
-Even though you swear that you've moved on, there's a small part of you that can't help but wonder how he's coping without you.
+I'm going to be completely honest here.
+When it comes to Facebook stalking, my detective level is on expert.
+From creeping his latest pictures with his new girlfriend to going through his statuses just because I can, I sometimes hardly notice that my digital stalking has become a full-blown habit (there's a reason why my friends call me Sherlock Holmes).
+Why is that even though you swear that you've moved on, there's a small part of you that can't help but wonder how he's coping without you after your ugly breakup?

-Intrigued by human behavior, University of Missouri School of Journalism's Kevin Wise set forth to crack this code through the use of facial EMG sensors which, when connected to the eye muscles, detect the levels of positive reaction stemming from visual stimuli.
-In his study, the assisstant professor of strategic communication closely documented the facebook activity of over 30 subjects.
+According to science, the answer is yes!
+Intrigued by human behavior, University of Missouri School of Journalism's Kevin Wise set forth to crack this code through the use of facial EMG sensors.
+When connected to the eye muscles, these sensors detect the levels of positive reaction stemming from visual stimuli.

-As if that isn't convincing enough to put our phones and laptops down, with the copious social media platforms available at our fingertips, keeping an eye on the people we left behind in the past has become much too addicting.
-For instance, the recently released app Split functions as an aid in tracking down your ex with the intended purpose of helping you avoid awkward run-ins.
-Sounds like a great solution to an uncomfortable situation, right?
-Conversely, this app can also act as the perfect wing man when it comes to keeping tabs on old flames.
+As if that isn't convincing enough to put our phones and laptops down, with all of these social media platforms available at our fingertips, keeping an eye on the people we left behind in the past has become way too addicting.

-Take it from us: Our exes are in the past for a reason.
+So take it from us: Your ex is in the past for a reason.
 Don't let a simple and innocent "peek" lure you into a love addiction you won't be able to break.